 1. Will ground water be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
 Give general description, purpose, and approximate quantities if known.
 There will be no groundwater withdrawals.
-2. Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals . . .; agricultural; etc.).
+2. Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals, agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) is/are expected to serve.
 The project proposes to connect to the City of Puyallup sewer system.
-No discharge of waste material is proposed. - c.
-Water Runoff (including stormwater): - 1.
-Describe the source of runoff (including stormwater) and method of collection and disposal, if any (include quantities, if known).
+No discharge of waste material is proposed. c.
+Water Runoff (including stormwater):

+1. Describe the source of runoff (including stormwater) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.
-The primary source of runoff will be from stormwater.
-Minimal water runoff is anticipated to occur due to landscape watering and other maintenance activities.
-The proposed stormwater conveyance system will be designed to collect and convey stormwater runoff from within the project to a detention vaults and ultimately to the City of Puyallup storm water system.
+The proposed project will collect the stormwater runoff from the roadway and direct it towards the water quality treatment facility prior to discharging to level spreader trench for the Shaw Road Basin.
+An overflow structure is being proposed in Pond A to minimize the impacts to the downstream property owners in Kodiak Estates Division III.
+The State Highway Basin runoff will be collected and in dispersion trench with a 100-foot vegetated flow path.
+Both basins ultimately discharge to the City of Puyallup storm sewer system.
 2. Could waste materials enter ground or surface waters?
 If so, generally describe.
 Generally, a project of this type and size would provide areas of landscaping.
 If chemicals or fertilizers that are used to maintain these areas are not handled properly, it is possible they could enter ground or surface waters.
 To our knowledge, there are no other known sources of contaminants associated with this proposal.
 3. Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.
 The proposed plat stormwater design will maintain natural drainage patterns per City of Puyallup design standards. d.
-Proposed measures to reduce or control surface, ground, and runoff water impacts, if any: The proposed project site will collect its storm water runoff and direct it towards on-site detention vaults.
-The vaults meter the project's runoff and directs it downstream to the existing pond 'A' which is conveyed to the plat of Kodiak Estates.
-The northern basin will collect it's stormwater runoff and direct it to the proposed vault, which ultimately discharges to the storm drainage system in Horizon Highlands.
-4. PLANTS Check the type(s) of vegetation found on the site: X Deciduous tree: X Evergreen tree: X_Shrubs X_Grass Pasture Crop or grain Orchards, vineyards or other permanent crops X Wet soil plants: X_Water plants: Other types of vegetation:
+Proposed measures to reduce or control surface, ground, and runoff water impacts, if any: The proposed project will collect the stormwater runoff from the roadway and direct it towards the water quality treatment facility prior to discharging to level spreader trench for the Shaw Road Basin.
+An overflow structure is being proposed in Pond A to minimize the impacts to the downstream property owners in Kodiak Estates Division III.
+The State Highway Basin runoff will be collected and in dispersion trench with a 100-foot vegetated flow path.
+Both basins ultimately discharge to the City of Puyallup storm sewer system.
+4. PLANTS a.
+Check the type(s) of vegetation found on the site: X Deciduous tree: X Evergreen tree: X_Shrubs X_Grass Pasture Crop or grain Orchards, vineyards or other permanent crops X Wet soil plants: X Water plants: Other types of vegetation: b.
+What kind and amount of vegetation will be removed or altered?
+The developer will clear the site within the clearing limit c.
+List threatened or endangered species known to be on or near the site. altered for this development.